ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Roleplay over Rules - This means that you should maintain your RP to be as immersive as possible even in the face of rule breaks

+## Character Guidelines

 - Characters must be 18+, Players must be 18+.

 - Character Names must be realistic for the time period.
 Names are forbidden from being Historical Character names, Famous Names, Television/Movie Character names, or names relating to Meme Culture/Pop Culture.
 Names that also are a reference or combination to names falling into the aforementioned categories is also against the rules.

 - All names should strive to be unique and avoid having the same name as another active player.
-Having multiple “Jane Doe” for example leads to issues with our telegram system.

 - You must be in character on the server at all times.
 Roleplay through the encounters in front of you.
 If there is a rule break report it AFTER the scenario has completed.
 (This does not pertain to major rule breaks like hacking, racism, sexual abuse, or major harassment).